marcelcastrobr/AWS_solution_architect/compute/EC2.markdown

 - One or more private secondary IPv4 private address
 - One elastic IP address per private IPC4 address
 - One public IPv4
-- One onr more IPv6 addresses
+- One or more IPv6 addresses
 - A MAC address
 - A source/destination check flag
 - A description